School of Nursing

 Neonatal Nurse Practitioner

-Students in this program will achieve the DNP program outcomes by building on the baccalaureate level maternal-child nursing content and the student's clinical experience as a staff nurse in a Level III neonatal intensive care unit for a minimum of two years.
+Clinical settings include neonatal intensive care units, newborn nursery, delivery rooms, and community-based follow up clinics.
 The primary teaching-learning practices used in this program are seminars, case studies/discussions, skills lab, simulation and practicum experiences.
-Practicum focuses on developing clinical competency in the role and scope of advanced neonatal nursing practice under the guidance of program faculty and direct supervision by approved preceptors.
-Selected clinical sites are used for delivery room, newborn nursery and Level III NICU clinical practicums.
+Clinical learning experiences focus on the advanced assessment, diagnosis, and management of patients from birth at any gestation to 2 years.
+Practicum focuses on developing clinical competency in the role and scope of advanced nursing practice under the guidance of program faculty and direct supervision by approved preceptors.